 This question gives interviewers insights into how you work and how you promote your work.
 How do you promote yourself?
 Do you give more credit to yourself or others?

 - Why do you want to work for Facebook?

-Your answer to this will show the depth of research you’ve done on the company.
-Also, they will be able to see your vision for personal growth within the company.
+Your answer to this will show if you’ve researched the company before the interview.
+It will show your plans for growth within the company.
 You must show why it’s important to you to work at Facebook.

-- What is the biggest compliment you have received in your current role?
+- What is the biggest compliment you’ve received in your current role?

-It is likely that what you were appreciated for in your current role will similarly be an asset in your new role.
+It’s likely that you were appreciated for in your current role and this could be an asset in your new role.